contiki-ng/contiki-ng/os/services/demux/mac-demux/README.md

 # Introduction

-`net-demux` is meant to be used in a project for a radio board having a serial connection to a Linux host.
+`mac-demux` is meant to be used in a project for a radio board having a serial connection to a Linux host.
 This module demultiplexes output packets to its radio interface (IEEE 802.15.4) and a SLIP interface.